paypal/react-paypal-js/README.md

 ### The Problem

-The JS SDK `<script>` is designed to be loaded once and shared across all the PayPal components on the page.
-This script is dynamically created for your use case based on the parameters you pass to it.
-Adding this script is a common point of confusion for developers building single page web apps.
-We've seen it lead to sub-optimal implementations that lazy load the script and delay rendering of the PayPal buttons.
+Developers integrating with PayPal are expected to add the JS SDK `<script>` to a website and then render components like the PayPal Buttons after the script loads.
+This architecture works great for simple websites but can be challenging when building single page apps.

+React developers think in terms of components and not about loading external scripts from an index.html file.
+It's easy to end up with a React PayPal integration that's sub-optimal and hurts the buyer's user experience.
+For example, abstracting away all the implementation details of the PayPal Buttons into a single React component is an anti-pattern because it tightly couples script loading with rendering.
+It's also problematic when you need to render multiple different PayPal components that share the same global script parameters.

 ### The Solution